-Two problems linked to tailgate have been reported for the 2004 Chevrolet Avalanche.
+Two problems related to tailgate have been reported for the 2004 Chevrolet Avalanche.

-The car involved was a 2004 Chevrolet Avalanche.
-The VIN of this vehicle was 3GNEC12T94_.
 On several occasions, my tailgate would slam open on the rear bumper after accelerating.
 Because of the vehicle was still under manufacturer warranty, I brought it to the dealer to have it checked.
 Without even looking at it, I was told that the tailgate must be slammed shut (hard) because of the weather stripping.
 I tried this for a couple of weeks but still no difference.
 I took it to another dealer and in a matter of minutes, they readjusted the latches and I haven't had that problem since.
-This problem occurred on Apr.
-12, 2005.